kumarballapavan/Region-Based-Adaptive-Single-Image-Dehazing-Details-Enhancement-and-Preprocessing-using-ACT/README.md

 The paper is not published yet, it can be cited after publication

 ### Requirements
-- MATLAB (tested on 2018 or above)
+- MATLAB (tested on 2018 or above).
+It may work for old versions also.

 ### Demo